anantjoshi97/website/_posts/2020-08-24-grad-application-exams.md

 last_modified_at: 2020-08-24 19:50:00 +0530
 ---

-I've written this particle as a part of a main article which summarises the essential steps that a student applying for graduate programs would generally go through.
+I've written this article as a part of an extended <a href="{{ '/posts/2020/08/24/grad-application-steps.html' | relative_url }}">article</a> which summarises the essential steps that a student applying for graduate programs would generally go through.
 I draw from my experience with making PhD applications in 2019.
 This article particularly focusses on the GRE and TOEFL exams.

 <h2 id="exams"> GRE and TOEFL </h2>